 The Authority intends to address these issues in three ways.
 First, it will conduct and sponsor research that emphasizes the "underlying problems" impacting City finances.
-Utilizing the resources of PICA staff, and outside consultants and experts, the Authority intends to publish a series of reports focusing on the City's major challenges.
-These challenges are likely to include: the City pension system; health benefits; tax enforcement; privatization; economic development; performance management; and regionalization of services.
+Utilizing the resources of PICA staff and outside consultants and experts, the Authority intends to publish a series of reports focusing on the City's major challenges.
+These challenges are likely to include: the City pension system, health benefits, tax enforcement, privatization, economic development, performance management, regionalization of services, and budget reserves.
 Second, the Authority will publicize its findings by convening forums on the issues it identifies as central to the City's fiscal future.
-Third, PICA intends to broaden its oversight of the City's Five-Year Financial Plan to emphasize not only structural balance, but also how well the Plan process is integrated with other management processes.
+Third, PICA intends to broaden its oversight of the City's Five-Year Financial Plan to emphasize not only structural balance, but also how well the Plan process is integrated with other management processes, which will be released in our new report on operations.